 - Exemption Status – If you can be claimed as a dependent on someone else's return, the tuition and fees deduction does not apply to you.

 - Income – To claim the full amount of deduction available to you, your modified adjusted gross income (MAGI) must be $65,000 or less if filing single and $130,000 for married filing jointly.
-You can claim a maximum of $2,000 with a MAGI of $80,000 single and $160,000 jointly.
+You can claim a maximum of $2,000 if your MAGI is between $65,000 to $80,000 single and $130,000 to $160,000 jointly.
 At incomes beyond that, you are not eligible for this exemption.
 See Publication 970 for details on how to calculate MAGI.

 - Tax Credits – If you qualify for both, you can either take a tax credit or tax deduction on your educational expenses, but you must choose between one and the other.
 While tax deductions only reduce taxable income, tax credits are preferable since they directly reduce your tax bill.